-First, we analysed the relation between flood intensity and with precipitation.
+First, we analysed the relation with precipitation.
 In most regions, flood intensities are statistically related to Rx5day.
-Correlations (Figa.
-4 and S5, again-calculated for 4 yr averages for consistency from annual data) vary greatly (between 0.05 and 0.7), but are significant (t-test, p<0.05) for six regions are 0.21 to 0.57.
-Note that a high correlation is not necessarily expected on a year-to-year scale as Rx5day events often do not occur together with annual peak streamflow.
-In winter flood regions, for instance, Rx5day occurs predominantly in summer, whereas peak streamflow occurs predominantly in winter, hence a winter series is correlated with a summer series.

-Hence Nevertheless, years with high peak stream flow coincide with years with high maximum 5-day precipitation, although the association is not very strong and one needs to keep in mind that flood intensity is not purely atmospherically driven.
-Note also that neither peak stream flow (except for Rhine, Basel) nor Rx5day are based on homogenised data series.
+Correlations (Fig. 4, again calculated for 4-yr averages for consistency) are 0.21 to 0.57.
+Hence, years with high peak stream flow coincide with years with high maximum 5-day precipitation.
+Note that neither peak stream flow nor Rx5day are based on homogenised data series.